Search the archive

 - The list view shows further information about the interviews found in an overview.

-- Under “Sorting”, you can sort the interviews found by name, interview ID, duration, collection, language, media type, or random.
+- Under “Sorting”, you can sort the interviews found by name, interview ID, duration, or random.

-- By default, interviews are sorted by relevance after a full-text search.
-This relevance refers to the frequency of the searched term in relation to the total length of the transcript.
+- After a full-text search, interviews are sorted by relevance, i.e. the frequency of the searched term in relation to the total length of the transcript.

-- The filter facets, such as collection, gender, or year of birth can be combined with each other.
+- Different interview archives can have different filters.
+The filters, such as collection, gender, or year of birth, can be combined with each other.

 - If you click on several entries in different filters, e.g., media type: audio and gender: female, the filter is restricted, meaning fewer results are displayed.